-But debugging can feel like magic: How do you know where to look for the bug, and where to look for it?
+But debugging can feel like magic: Where do you start looking for the bug, and how do you know where to find it?

 In this talk, we'll learn what makes debugging hard, and the cognitive process behind it.
 We'll also explore using the scientific method as a debugging process model in order to help us get better at finding the bugs in our own Ruby programs.
 Let's become better debuggers together!

 The rich development experience in integrated development environments (IDEs), including on-the-fly error reporting, refactoring feature, completion, etc., has become increasingly important.
 To achieve this, many programing languages are incorporating annotations such as type hinting.
 However, is such IDE features infeasible without annotations?
 We are challenging ourselves to achieve modern development experience with non-type-annotated Ruby programs by using TypeProf, which is a type analysis tool bundled in Ruby 3.0.
 In this talk, we demonstrate our prototype, and present its roadmap.

 A black swan event refers “to unexpected events of large magnitude and consequence which then play a dominant role in history".
 With open source ecosystems increasing in complexity and growth as sociotechnical systems, we must examine how often these events are happening and if they are truly unexpected.

 This talk will explore a series of events in open source history, some of which came as a surprise to users of the open source project and industry as a whole, had a wide and long-lasting impact on technology, or was inappropriately rationalized after the fact with the benefit of hindsight.

 - and wants that to go well?